 American Academy of Family Practice (AAFP)

 The American Academy of Family Physicians (AAFP) supports evidence-based immunization practices for patients of all ages.
-Its published immunization schedules focus on adults age 19 years and older.
+It publishes two immunization schedules, one for children (birth through age 18) and another for adults age 19 years and older.